hmemcpy/hmemcpy.com/content/posts/functional-programming-in-haskell-stepik-course-notes-module-1.md

 ### Functions

-In imperative languages, programs are sequences of instructions that are executed, and their result is stored in memory locations of the runtime, called variables.
+In imperative languages, programs are sequences of instructions that are executed.
+Their result is stored in memory locations of the runtime, called variables.
 Subsequent instructions can refer to previous results stored in those variables.
 In most imperative languages, variables can be modified during the execution of the program.

 In functional languages, programs are expressions, and executing the program means *reducing* those expressions until it's no longer possible to reduce it further.
 Reduced expressions are the result of the program execution.